Domestic Violence Charges and New Jersey Gun Ownership--

 When a person has been convicted of a crime, both New Jersey law and federal law take away that person's Second Amendment rights.
 Under the New Jersey Code of Criminal Justice, if the conviction arose from a domestic violence situation, it need not have been a conviction for a crime.
 N.J.S.
 2C:58-3c(1) specifies that no firearms purchaser identification card can be issued when the person has been convicted of even a disorderly persons offense when the charge arose out of an act of domestic violence.

-The strategy just described preserves the gun owner's Second Amendment rights under New Jersey law.
-Under federal law, however, there's more to the story.
+The strategies just described preserve the gun owner's Second Amendment rights under New Jersey law.
+Under federal law, however, the story may not end there.
 18 U.S.C.
 Section 922(g)(9) specifies that it is unlawful for any person who has been convicted of a misdemeanor crime of domestic violence to possess any firearm or ammunition.
 18 U.S.C.
 Section 921(a)(33)(A) defines “misdemeanor crime of domestic violence” to include any misdemeanor that has, as an element, use or attempted use of physical force against persons presently or previously in specified domestic relationships.
 These specified relationships include spouse, parent, or “a person similarly situated.”
 Thus, even when the alleged domestic violence offense is downgraded to a municipal ordinance, if an element of that ordinance involves physical force, actual or just attempted, the federal prohibition can apply.

 Domestic Violence Charges and New Jersey Gun Ownership--Concluding Thoughts

-The information above is only a summary of how federal law, and laws relating to New Jersey's Prevention of Domestic Violence Act affect Second Amendment rights.
+The information above is only a summary (and a brief one at that) of how federal law, and laws relating to New Jersey's Prevention of Domestic Violence Act affect Second Amendment rights.
 These laws are complicated.
 New Jersey gun owners affected by these laws should seek skilled legal help immediately upon becoming involved in a domestic violence situation.
 Gun Lawyers in New Jersey™ can provide that help.

 Time is of the essence.